 The study of literature in English is one of the most rigorous and enlivening scholarly exercises an undergraduate student can engage in.
 With a canon that captures both the classic and the contemporary, literature in English remains vital and relevant for any coherent understanding of the world.
 To train as a scholar of literature is to train the mind to ask incisive and critical questions, the hand to write persuasively and effectively, the eye to see beyond the obvious meanings of texts and images, the voice to orate, and the heart to empathise with the greater human experience.

-Today, literature in English encompasses not only the classic works of Geoffrey Chaucer, William Shakespeare, Jane Austen, and Charles Dickens.
-It embraces the reluctant magnificence of modernists such as James Joyce, Virginia Woolf, and Thomas Stearns Eliot.
-In the past century and in the current moment, literature in English is as much a function of Chinua Achebe, Toni Morrison, Derek Walcott and Mohammed Hanif as it is of Harold Pinter and David Foster Wallace.
+Today, literature in English encompasses not only the classics of Geoffrey Chaucer, William Shakespeare, Jane Austen, and Charles Dickens; it embraces the reluctant magnificence of modernists such as James Joyce, Virginia Woolf, and Thomas Stearns Eliot.
+In the past century and in the current moment, literature in English is as much a function of Chinua Achebe, Toni Morrison, Derek Walcott, and Mohammed Hanif as it is of Harold Pinter and David Foster Wallace.